Thu'um is Bolded.

 That she was breathing was a good thing, she concluded.
 She took another lazy breath, her waking mind returning to consciousness in slow, careless fragments.

 It was warm, perhaps too warm, but it had been so long since she'd had this foreign luxury, that she ignored the slight discomfort it brought and chose instead to lay still for a while, sighing again as she did so.

 The air tasted dry and spicy, stealing the moisture from her mouth, and she suddenly came to the realization that she was parched.

 The skin of her forehead wrinkled between her closed eyes as she floated in this not-quite comfortable heat, something nagging at her.

 A creak met her ears, metal grinding against metal, and her belly flopped within her as her bed moved.
-She jerked, eyes still closed, still processing what her senses told her at a disturbingly slow pace.
+She jerked, eyelids fluttering, still processing what her senses told her at a disturbingly slow pace.
 The ground beneath her was swaying gently, its surface unbelievably hard.